-Gabrielle is the Director of the Health Professions Education Unit (HPEU).
-The Health Professions Education Unit (HPEU) brings together the scholarship of those engaged in teaching and education development at Hull York Medical School.
+Gabrielle is Professor of Medical Education and the Director of the Health Professions Education Unit (HPEU).
+The HPEU brings together the scholarship of those engaged in teaching and education development at Hull York Medical School.
 It facilitates and provides leadership for many issues related to innovation in learning and teaching, and provides a platform for much of the school’s medical and health care education research.

 Gabrielle graduated from the University of Dundee (Anatomical Sciences) and Durham University (PhD in Medical Education).
 Her first academic appointment was as Lecturer in Anatomy and Executive Secretary for the Centre for Medical Education Research at Durham University.
 Gabrielle was awarded the Durham University Excellence in Teaching and Learning Award in 2012.
 Gabrielle is Associate Editor for the journals Anatomical Sciences Education and BMC Medical Education.
 She reviews for a number of other journals.
 She was awarded the Choice Critic award (2013) from the journal Medical Education for exemplary peer-reviews, as well as the journal's Editorial Internship in 2014-15.
 In addition to teaching and research she works with publishers on anatomy texts.
 She has published in both the qualitative and quantitative paradigms, as well as having experience as a book editor.